batuhaniskr/real-time-chat-application/README.md

   4. Start the Application
     <pre>node app.js</pre>
   Your app should now be running on localhost:3000.

 # How It Works
   A database called "chat_db" named is created via code.
   The nickname, msg, group information is also kept in the table named Messages.

   User to user, As a publication broadcast or group in the room  messaging.
   User to user messaging:
    <pre> /w username messagetext</pre> the message is sent as.

-    Sockets
+ # Sockets

    Having an active connection opened between the client and the server so client can send and receive data.
 This allows             real-time communication using TCP sockets.
 This is made possible by Socket.io.

    The client starts by connecting to the server through a socket(maybe also assigned to a specific namespace).
 Once connections is successful, client and server can emit and listen to events.

-      There are two namespaces used; /rooms and /chatroom.